 Few things are more stressful than when your heating or cooling system isn’t doing its job.
 Maybe your home isn’t as comfortable as it used to be, or perhaps you’ve noticed unusual noises, inconsistent airflow, or rising energy bills.
-When these problems come up, most homeowners ask the same question: should I repair my HVAC system, or is it time to replace it?
+These can be warning signs of issues such as a clogged filter, malfunctioning thermostat, or even loose or broken components in your furnace.
+A furnace that fails to produce enough heat is another common sign of malfunction.
+When these problems come up, most residents ask the same question: should I repair my HVAC system, or is it time to replace it?

 Not every HVAC issue requires a new system.
 In many cases, a skilled technician can restore your comfort quickly and affordably with the right repair.
 Here are a few examples: